epitrac/epitrac_be/README.md

 ## Learning Goals
 [Project Spec](https://backend.turing.edu/module3/projects/consultancy/)

-This project's goal is creating a successful web application from a student-led project idea, focusing on Service-Oriented Architecture with a separate front and back end.
+This project's goal is to create a successful web application from a student-led project idea, focusing on Service-Oriented Architecture with a separate front and back end.
 The back-end handles the project's API consumption and acts as the interface to the project's database.

 ## Built With